On Friday, Nov. 23, 2018, the Trump administration made two major moves against transgender rights.

 Analysis:

-Masha Gessen wrote in her 2020 book Surviving Autocracy that many of Trump's pronouncements were "promising to shield Americans from the strange, the unknown, the unpredictable.
+Masha Gessen wrote in their 2020 book Surviving Autocracy that many of Trump's pronouncements were "promising to shield Americans from the strange, the unknown, the unpredictable.
 Queers can serve as convenient shorthand."
 His order-by-tweet "juxtaposed the military — the symbol of Americans' security — with transgender people, who make so many Americans feel so anxious."

 Post a Comment